Notes on the XXII Olympiad Moscow – 1980 (Moscow and Me addendum one)

 • Sandra Chick and Sonia Robertson were members of Zimbabwe’s gold medal winning field hockey squad.

 For the second time in Olympic history, the US Men’s Basketball team failed to win the gold medal.
-(Of course, they didn’t participate because of the boycott.)
+(Of course, it could be said that they didn’t win because, as part of the boycott, they didn’t participate.)
 Yugoslavia won the gold medal, Italy the silver, and the USSR the bronze.

 Gerd Wessig of East Germany became the first male high jumper to break the world record in this event at the Olympic Games.